Managing Internal Access to Your Tenant

 ABAC policies can be granular, with users only allowed to see single attributes at a time.

-By default, no Non-Administrators will see any existing Assets and Events unless an Administrator explicitly creates an ABAC policy to allow it.
+By default, new users will not see any existing Trails or Events until an Administrator explicitly creates an ABAC policy to allow them.

 Note: To create an ABAC policy, first add users to your tenancy.